Further reading - Kitten immunity

 How is your puppy's immunity different from an adult dog's?

 Immunity is a defence system, always ready to fight against pathogens.
 Acting like a shield, this network of organs, white blood cells, proteins (antibodies) and chemicals is constantly assessing threats and targeting them to protect your dog’s health against bacteria, viruses, fungus, toxins and even parasites.
-But this defensive barrier is stronger in adult dogs than in puppies.
+But this defensive barrier is stronger in dogs than in puppies.

 Born with a very immature (weak) immune system, puppies need the assistance of a highly specific type of milk from their mum to survive and strengthen their natural defences.
 Called colostrum, this unique milk is produced after the puppy’s birth and is packed with their mum’s antibodies, helping support the entire litter’s immune system as they slowly start interacting with our world.
-In situations where puppies can’t be fed by their mum, replacement milk with a formula very close to that of a bitch’s milk should be used.
+In situations where puppies can’t be fed by their mum, replacement milk with a formula very close to that of a bitch’s milk exist.